HerrBeef/FlootLauncher-archive/README.md

 # FlootLauncher

-A new way to play BoehMod.
+A new way to play.
 Don't worry about installing Java, Forge, or our mods.
 We've got that handled for you.

 ## Features